 1. What is organ donation?
 Why should I donate organs?

 For patients with organ failure, organ transplantation is the only way to help them recover.
 Not only can organ donation grant those patients a new lease of life, but it will also improve their quality of living.
 There are over 2000 patients with organ failure waiting desperately every day for organ transplants in Hong Kong.
 However, the organ donation rate has been low.
-There were only 3.9 deceased organ donors per million people (pmp) in 2019, lower than 6.7 pmp in 2018, and far below those in the western countries1.
+There were only 5.6 deceased organ donors per million people (pmp) in 2020 (latest data), and far below those in the western countries.
 As a result, many patients waiting for organ transplants passed away before a suitable organ was available.

-Reference: (1) The International Registry of Organ Donation and Transplantation; (2) Department of Health
+Reference: (1) The International Registry of Organ Donation and Transplantation; (2) Hospital Authority

 2. What organs can be donated?
 Where do they come from?